Club Rules

 Failure Definitions: 5 POINTS

-2. Any displacement, breaking, or knocking down of markers by direct contact of the motorcycle or rider requiring that the marker be reset to its original position is a Failure.
+2. Any displacement, breaking, or knocking down of markers by direct contact of the motorcycle or rider requiring that the marker be reset to its original position is a failure.
 Touching a boundary is not a failure

 3. The rider dismounts from the motorcycle and has both feet on the ground on the same side of the motorcycle, or if both the rider’s legs are behind the motorcycle’s rear tire with both feet on the ground